sybrew/the-seo-framework/readme.txt

 == Changelog ==

-= 4.1.0 =
+= 4.1.0 - Grace =

-TODO make this in the style of 4.0.0, where we iterate over the changes briefly?
-It's far easier to consume.
+**Release highlights**

+* This update brings you up to 96% faster browser interaction, up to 30% faster browser rendering times, and up to 26% faster server response times.
+* You can now use quick-edit to adjust meta titles and descriptions of all your posts and terms.
-In this update, we bring you quick-edit support for meta titles and descriptions.
-We also bring you new taxonomy settings.
-You can now quickly deindex custom taxonomies, or exclude SEO for them entirely.
+* New custom taxonomy settings are added, so you can quickly deindex custom taxonomies, or exclude SEO for them entirely.

-By popular demand, the description generator can now take content from various well-known page builders that aren't based on shortcodes, like Elementor, Beaver Builder, and Siteorigin's.
-You'll also find that the description generator is now far more intelligent, where it can now recognize contractions, and other complex punctuation and marks (¡¿Que?!
+* Well-known page builders that aren't built upon shortcodes, like Elementor, Beaver Builder, and Siteorigin's, now support meta description generation.
+* The description generator is now far more intelligent--it can now recognize contractions, and other complex punctuations and marks (¡¿Que?!
 Y’all’didn’t’ve!? 「やった！」).

-WordPress 5.5 brings various administrative changes for which we added support; while doing so, we improved the performance and logic of various scripts greatly.
-For example, the tooltip-arrow's movement now binds to your monitor's refresh rate, instead of your CPU's.
-Moreover, among many QOL improvements, tapping a tooltip no longer accidentally activates encapsulating labels, only necessary REST-requests are made for primary-term support, animations execute more naturally, and you won't find any more race conditions navigating settings-tabs.

-We also added support for WordPress 5.5's new Core Sitemaps: they will work when you disable TSF's, but they won't listen to TSF's post-indexing settings... yet.

-Over 200 other QOL improvements were made.
-We added the gray SEO Bar color, sitemap logo branding, social meta title unbranding, fast nested HTML stripping for generators, improved authorial information support, and more!
+* WordPress 5.5 support is now integrated deeply.
+To get there, we had to implement new query listeners, browser observers, and persistent notices (more on this below).

+**Graciously graceful**

+This update's name is Grace, and for a good reason: the plugin listens to your inputs respectfully, and does everything as you incline, as you would expect.
+Its response-and rendering times have substantially been reduced; everything's much smoother and swifter since 5 years ago--back when it had fewer than 1 000 users.

+At first glance, you probably won't notice anything new after updating to 4.1.
+But, when you look closer, among 200 QOL improvements, you'll find improvements such as:

+* Tapping a tooltip no longer accidentally activates related inputs.
+* Only necessary REST-requests are made for primary-term support.
+* Browser animations execute more naturally, like removing a notification.
+* Switching a settings-tab can no longer cause staggered tab-content.
+* The description generator now detects deeply nested HTML, improving accuracy of intent.

+You'll also find many obscure new features, such as:

+* A new accessible SEO Bar color has been added: Gray.
+It exclaims there was nothing to process.
+* Fancy a custom sitemap stylesheet logo?
+Now you can upload one.
+* You can now remove branding from social meta titles.
+* Persistent notices may now show up, gracefully (again, more on this below).

+There are more than 200 other noteworthy changes, found in the [detailed log](https://theseoframework.com/?p= TODO #detailed).

+**Persistent notices**

+Some notices from TSF are now stored in your database, so they can be shown to you at a later time, and sometimes even more than once.
+We call these "persistent notices".

-Lastly, since plugin auto-updates are coming to WordPress 5.5, we can no longer expect you to invoke an update manually.
-So, we incorporated persistent notices that can inform you about important changes at a later time.
-These notices are conditional (user capability, admin screen types, etc.), and expire automatically (after X views, or after X seconds).
-You can dismiss them via the X-button at the top.
-Although we believe we were sensible about this implementation, we still hope they're not too annoying!
+Persistent notices are awfully annoying.
+We know that.
+However, since plugin auto-updates are part of WordPress 5.5, we can no longer expect you to invoke an update manually.

+These notices are used when we expect them to go unnoticed--they are conditional, and may only show up when all of the conditions are met:

+* You have sufficient administrative capabilities, or have a matching user ID.
+For example, you must be able to install plugins.
+* You are (or aren't) on a specific administrative page.
+For example, we won't show some notices on the block-editor.
+* The time limit hasn't expired.
+For example, the update-notice won't show up after 7 days from updating.
+* The view count hasn't been reached, regardless of who has seen it.
+For example, we only show some notices 3 times.
+* You haven't dismissed it.
+There's an X-button at the top-right.

+If you find a notice reappearing indefinitely, you might have a stubborn caching plugin enabled.
+So, clear your site's cache.

+**Core Sitemaps support**

+WordPress 5.5 brings new sitemaps.
+We added support for them, but we didn't integrate with them.
+To explain briefly:

+* Support: When you enable TSF's sitemap, Core Sitemaps are disabled.
+When you disable TSF's sitemap, Core Sitemaps will become accessible again.
+* Integrate: Core Sitemaps does not listen to the indexing state enforced by TSF.
+This will cause issues with search engines.

+Regardless, we don't believe the Core Sitemaps are benficial for most WordPress sites.
+We stubbornly kept our sitemap simple; it's not only easier for us to maintain, but also faster for search engines to process.
+Your pages are crawled more quickly using The SEO Framework's sitemap, no matter the size of your website.

+Nevertheless, TSF will integrate with Core Sitemaps in a future update.
+However, since we has less than two months to anticipate their integration, we couldn't make this happen now.

+**Environment upgrade notes**

+* WordPress 4.9 and 5.0 are no longer supported.
+Here's why:
+	* [Almost 75% of all WordPress sites](https://wordpress.org/about/stats/) are using version 5.1 or later.
+	* Newer version of WordPress are faster, more reliable, and easier to work with; for both you and us.
+	* Supporting future versions takes away time that's used to maintain support of past versions.

 TODO retest install.

-TODO rename s_taxonomies()/s_post_types() to s_associative_array_one_zero/s_array_one_zero? -> s_map_one_zero -> array_map( 's_one_zero' )?
+TODO POT file.

+TODO add new "force refresh" notification (to forums?
+Here?
+In admin notification?)
+Windows: CTRL + F5
+Mac: Command + R
+Linux: F5
+In some rare instances, the ISP may cache the files for the user--provided no encryption is used on the site.
+-> We should test for queryless scripts, and store an option if they have a query (via AJAX), or ask for forced refresh (based on user agent) otherwise.
+When the user performs a forced refresh, we can check for onbeforeunload and save that option.
+We are in a pickle, however, as some users just clear cache manually via the browser settings--so that won't be removed.
+We could, however, check for the age of said script (and test its (expected) version hash).
+All this adds needless processing overhead, thanks to a select few mentally impeded developers allowing this to happen in the first place.
+Alternativly, we can mitigate the issue by adding another query argument to our files.
+Called "?midb=4.1.0" (mentally impeded developer buster).

 ## For everyone
 * **Added:**